Skip to navigation

 If you are considering drafting a trust or will, or want to understand how the estate planning process works, it is imperative to consult with a knowledgeable estate planning attorney for proper guidance.
 I am passionate about representing clients in these matters and guiding clients through the complicated estate planning processes.
 As your legal counsel, I can help explore your available options and offer you the experienced legal counsel and advocacy you need to draft various estate planning documents, including trusts, powers of attorney, wills, and advanced care directives.

-Gregory, L. Williams, Jr., Esq., Partner., proudly serves clients in Columbus, Ohio, and throughout Central Ohio.
+My firm, The Law Office of Gregory L. Williams, proudly serves clients in Columbus, Ohio, and throughout Central Ohio.

 Why Estate Planning is Important